SkyeVibes/TheHollowKnightMod/README.md

 # Hollow
 This is a mod aiming to bring Hollow Knight content to Terraria.
 Got a suggestion or a bug report?
-Head to our Discord Server (the homepage) and send it to the respective channel.
+Head to our Discord Server (https://discord.gg/pRE2WSQAb6) and send it to the respective channel.
 -------------------------------------------
 This mod currently contains:
 5 nails!